Q: I cringe every time I hear “I am done” instead of “I am finished.” Am I right in thinking the correct terminology here is “finished“?

 But you’re not alone in mistakenly thinking that there’s something fishy about the use of “done” to mean finished.
 Here’s the story.

-The adjective “done” (meaning finished, performed, accomplished, etc.) first showed up in writing the early 1400s, according to the Oxford English Dictionary.
+The adjective “done” (meaning finished, performed, accomplished, etc.) first showed up in writing during the early 1400s, according to the Oxford English Dictionary.

 However, the OED has citations dating from the early 1300s of the past participle “done” used in a similar way.